Off-Campus Resources

 Lifeline Chat

-Lifeline Chat is a service of the Suicide & Crisis Lifeline, connecting individuals with counselors for emotional support and other services via web chat.
+Lifeline Chat, a service of the Suicide & Crisis Lifeline, connects individuals with counselors for emotional support via web chat.
 All chat centers in the Lifeline network are accredited by CONTACT USA.
 Lifeline Chat is available 24/7 across the U.S.

 Crisis Text Line

-Available 24/7, 365 days a year, this organization helps people with mental health challenges by connecting callers with trained crisis volunteers who will provide confidential advice, support, and referrals if needed.
-If in need, text “MHFA” to 741-741.
+Available 24/7, 365 days a year, the Crisis Text Line connects individuals with trained crisis volunteers who provide confidential advice, support, and referrals if needed.
+Text “MHFA” to 741-741 for assistance.

 National Domestic Violence Hotline